Parameters

 Section titled “Beacon Code”beacon

-Section titled “beacon”Transponder beacon code. code shall be the 4-digit beacon code where each digit is between 0 and 7, inclusive.
+Section titled “beacon”Transponder beacon code. value shall be the 4-digit beacon code where each digit is between 0 and 7, inclusive.

-Section titled “Direction”Cardinal direction represented as an enumeration. dir shall be an integer between 0 and 10, inclusive, where each value corresponds to the following direction:
+Section titled “Direction”Cardinal direction represented as an enumeration. value shall be an integer between 0 and 10, inclusive, where each value corresponds to the following direction:

 | Value | Direction |